rxi/dyad/doc/api.md

 `0` enables it; by default it is enabled.

 #### int dyad\_getState(dyad\_Stream \*stream)
-Returns the current state of the stream, for example a connected stream would return the value `DYAD_STATE_CONNECTED`.
+Returns the current state of the `stream`, for example a connected stream would return the value `DYAD_STATE_CONNECTED`.
 See [States](#states).

 #### const char \*dyad\_getAddress(dyad\_Stream \*stream)